Those Koch brothers and their money sure get around!

 Michelle Rhee has a perpetual scowl.
 Michael Bloomberg wears a long face.
 Bill Gates is always berating kids to grow up.
 I know money doesn’t buy happiness, but you would think it could at least provide the down payment.

 Even after their recent victory here in New York City, where they can now publicize each teacher’s “value added” data, it is a sure bet that they will stick to their curmudgeonly ways.
+Teachers here now can look forward to the same public relations bludgeoning that teachers in Los Angeles have been experiencing.

 Moments ago Rick Green posted the following to his blog;